fbpx

 Set Guidelines for Your Guest

 These guidelines do not have to be absolutes, they offer a great starting point for your vetting process.
 Just consider what you want to see out of your guest?
-This could be someone who is active on social media, someone with a large follower count (don’t discount us with smaller audiences, though), do you want them to have a special offering for your audience, or maybe you want them to agree to do a podcast swap if they are also a host.
+This could be someone who is active on social media, or someone with a large follower count (don’t discount us with smaller audiences, though), do you want them to have a special offering for your audience, or maybe you want them to agree to do a podcast swap if they are also a host.
 Do you want your guest to be a business owner who has a certain number of years under their belt?

 These are all just examples of considerations to include when looking into potential guests.
 There are so many more you could go off of.
-But, in my experience, sometimes your best episodes comefrom the most unexpected guests.
+But, in my experience, sometimes your best episodes come from the most unexpected guests.

 Now that we’ve covered the basics of what to consider, ask yourself these questions before you decide on a guest.